How occupational therapists address palliative care

 Education

 The National Palliative Care Strategy 2018 lists as a priority the ability of medical, nursing and allied health graduates to identify and address people’s palliative care needs (Priority 2.1, p15).
-[19] This is also highlighted for the acute sector in the Guiding Principles of the National Consensus Statement: essential elements for safe and high-quality end-of-life care which also recognises the importance of the role of an interdisciplinary team.
+[19] This is highlighted in the Essential Elements of the National Consensus Statement: Essential elements for safe and high-quality end-of-life care which also recognises the importance of the role of an interdisciplinary team.
 [20]

 Courses